 The high quality of life in Denmark means that living costs are expensive compared to other places—well above the European average.
 A good plan for your budget is required to meet these costs.
 However, the monthly average living cost for a student is between 800 to 1,200 Euros per month, depending on your lifestyle.

 - Roskilde University

-Study in Iceland for Free
+Study in Iceland for Very Little

 The land of fire and ice has a rich history in academia, dating back to the ancient saga writers who recorded all we currently know about the Norse mythology.
 Iceland also boasts of quality higher learning institutions that have been attracting students from all over the world for a long time

 There are no tuition fees in Iceland irrespective of where you are from.
 International students make up 5% of the total students enrolled in the higher education system in Iceland.
 Most of the international students join as degree-seeking students or as part of an exchange program.

 Although there are no tuition fees in Iceland, all students are expected to pay annual registration and administration fees.
 This amount may vary depending on the course and the university, but for example, currently, the University of Iceland charges approximately 432 Euros per year.